Export Textures

 Exporting Model Textures

 Exporting of model materials is done through the WWMT UI.
 If you have a model in the WWMT UI, you can export just that model's textures in the main rollout.
-You can also export the textures of multiple scene WWMT helpers all at once by using the Utilities rollout.

 To export model textures, the following criteria have to be met:

-- You must assign your model to the Wall Worm Model Tools.
+2. You must assign your model to the Wall Worm Model Tools.
 See Picking Your Model.

-- Set the model's local Material Folder Path in the Export Options Rollout.
+3. Set the model's local Material Folder Path in the Export Options Rollout.
 Note: The path should be relative to the material root of your mod.
 This means that for a game like Counter-Strike Source, you would already assume (and leave out) the path through steam > CS:S > cstrike > materials ...
-Only enter something like
+Only enter something like myprojects/thisproject/props

-myprojects/thisproject/props - You should make sure that your target material destination (folder) already exists before you run WWMT.
+4. You should make sure that your target material destination (folder) already exists before you run WWMT.

-- Make sure to set the Material Root Folder in yout WWMT Configure Settings floater!
+5. Make sure to set the Material Root Folder in yout WWMT Configure Settings floater!

 Once these steps have been taken, you can export your textures.